 This Study Day is created for GCSE English Literature students and tailored to exam board specifications.
 It can be delivered as either an introductory session for classes commencing GCSE study or a revision session for students approaching final exams.

 These popular courses are delivered at the Globe or in your school and will be tailored to your class’s specific GCSE Shakespeare text.

-The day will include seminar style presentations as well as practical workshops and a Globe Theatre tour (for those attending an on-site Study Day).
+The day will include two practical workshops and a Globe Theatre tour (for those attending an on-site Study Day).

 Designed for students studying AQA GCSE History, this course can be run as an introductory session or a revision session.